6 Media-Specific Occurrence

 6.4 Surface Water

 Freshwater, marine water, and stormwater PFAS concentrations usually depend on proximity to the point of release and source concentrations.
 In addition to releases associated with identified sources, stormwater runoff from nonpoint sources may contribute significant loads of PFAS to surface water (Wilkinson et al. 2017; Zushi and Masunaga 2009).
 The sorption of PFAS to suspended solids may affect surface water PFAS concentrations.
 Suspended microplastics may also influence PFAS in surface water (Llorca et al. 2018).
-Figure 6-4 and Table 17-4 present examples of observed PFOS and PFOA surface water concentrations, organized by source type.
+Figure 6-4 presents examples of observed PFOS and PFOA surface water concentrations, organized by source type.
 In addition to PFOS and PFOA, many other PFAS have been observed in surface waters, including compounds other than PFAAs.
 For example, a recent study found perfluoro-2-propoxypropanoic acid (PFPrOPrA also known as the GenX chemical HFPO-DA) in untreated water drawn from the Cape Fear River in North Carolina at concentrations up to 560 ng/L, and GenX was just one of many non-alkyl acid PFAS identified (Sun et al. 2016).
 Surface water occurrence is also an important source of drinking water supply impacts (USEPA 2018; Post et al. 2013).
-Information about surface water quality is included in Section 16 and occurrences in Table 17-4.
+More information is archived as a Section 17.1 PDF, found under Archived External Tables and Sections on the home page of this site.

 Figure 6-4.
 Observed PFAS concentrations in surface water.